 No one knows for sure where these specific festivals originate from, however, there is one theory that points to the Danes.
 There is a possibility that the Danes could have bought these traditions over with them when they settled in England.
 The only regions where there is evidence of this type of festival being celebrated is in the north east of England and the east Midlands; regions that were under Danelaw.
 I highly recommend that you read the research of Pete Millington who goes into great detail and discusses the similarities and differences between the old Danish customs and the old English ones.
 If you do not have the time to read the whole paper then I suggest that you just read ‘Discussions’ and ‘Conclusion’.
 You can find it here http://petemillington.uk/ploughmonday/Origins.php

-Plough Monday is believed by many to have heralded the start of the ploughing season, however, I am of the opinion that this was only the case for southern Europe, but not for the north, because the earth would have still been far too hard to plough effectively.
-Perhaps rituals were performed at this time well before ploughing season so as not to miss the opportunity before the sun warmed the earth enough at the end of February or the beginning of March.
+Plough Monday is believed by many to have heralded the start of the ploughing season.
+I am of the opinion, however, that this was only the case for southern Europe because the earth would have still been far too hard to plough effectively in northern regions.
+Perhaps rituals were performed well before the ploughing season so as to have plenty of time to prepare before the earth had warmed up.
 In some areas ploughing would have actually taken place in the autumn.

 Chambers Book of Days by Robert Chambers (1864)